Sheila Butt: Tennessee Humane Society

 During 2014, Butt called for a state investigation by the Office of the Tennessee Attorney General and Reporter into fundraising practices of the Humane Society of the United States.

 According to Leighann Lassiter, the state director for HSUS in Tennessee, another legislator who has a contradictory voting record to Rep. Butt described Butt's action as a public official against the HSUS as being a "purely political attack".

 Lassiter also claimed Butt used false information from the Internet in asking the state's attorney general to launch an investigation.
 Butt has asked the attorney general to issue a "Consumer Alert" to raise public awareness about the group's "potential fundraising abuses".

 Butt contended that HSUS uses deceitful advertising to attract donors while using donations to pay "inflated salaries and promote a liberal anti-agriculture agenda."

 "It's a purely political attack by an extreme lawmaker who doesn't like our agenda to end horse soring and horse slaughter and dog fighting," Lassiter said.
 "Rep. Butt opposes the mainstream values of cracking down on crime and protecting God's creatures from cruelty.

-Maury County Pride Day (Columbia, Tennessee)

-On July 10, 2021, the very first Maury County (Tennessee) LGBTQ Pride day was held at the Columbia Arts Center.
-On July 9, 2021.
-In response, Butt tweeted (since deleted):